When can I retire? Calculate your best retirement age

 First you need to work out your fixed outgoings every month, including bills, loans and mortgage/rent payments.
 Next, add in regular costs, such as groceries and transport.

 These are the absolute basics you’ll need to cover to survive during retirement.
-If your unavoidable outgoings are far higher than your expected combined income, you’ll need to cut back, up your pension contributions or delay retirement to allow your savings to build up.
+If your unavoidable outgoings are far higher than your expected combined income, you’ll need to cut back, increase your pension contributions or delay retirement to allow your savings to build up.

 Learn more: what are the best savings accounts for the over 60s?